 Faculty of Science Killam Professorships

-The professorships recognize the careers of the most outstanding scientists and are awarded to faculty members in the Faculty of Science, for a term of five years.
+The professorships recognize the careers of the most outstanding scientists and are awarded to faculty members in the Faculty of Science who have made outstanding contributions to their fields.